MuigetsuVB/artifacts-devblog/index.md

 - A new map system with pathfinding and a layer-based world structure
 - Multi-character boss combat (on the same account)

-These systems will be fully leveraged on **Sandwhisper Isle**, the new level 40 to 50 zone accessible by taking a boat south of the forest!
+The maximum level will now be 50.
+The current zone will be updated to integrate these features and a new island for levels 40 to 50 will also be introduced: **Sandwhisper**!

 ---

 ## Map System

 One of the big upcoming changes is the complete rework of the map system.
 This will bring major changes to how you navigate in **Artifacts**.

 ---